OCEANS

 UN Global Plastics Treaty

-The UN Global Plastics Treaty will be a historic, new, legally binding global instrument to address plastic pollution, including in the marine environment.
+The UN Global Plastics Treaty is set to be a legally binding global instrument to address plastic pollution, including in the marine environment.
 This treaty is a key moment for realizing a plastic-free ocean.
 In November 2022, we shared our vision for the treaty during the first meeting of the negotiations:

-2. We must monitor riverine plastic emissions and set clear targets for the reduction and elimination of such emissions by 2040
+• We must monitor plastic leakage and set clear targets for its reduction and elimination

 Innovation Alliance